sablier-labs/flow/README.md

 ### 1. Recent amount

-The recent amount (rca) is calculated as the rate per second (rps) multiplied by the delta between the current time and `lastTimeUpdate`.
+The recent amount (rca) is calculated as the rate per second (rps) multiplied by the delta between the current time and `lastUpdatedTime`.

-$rca = rps \times (now - ltu)$
+$rca = rps \times (now - lut)$

 ### 2. Remaining amount

-The remaining amount (ra) is the amount that the sender owed to the recipient until the last time update.
-When `lastTimeUpdate` is updated, the remaining amount increases by the recent amount.
+The remaining amount (ra) is the amount that the sender owed to the recipient until the last updated time.
+When `lastUpdatedTime` is updated, the remaining amount increases by the recent amount.

 $ra = \sum rca_t$